syncrypt/client/docs/sign_chain.md

 ## Integrity

-The Syncrypt protocol employs a chain of all transactions for each a Vault.
+The Syncrypt protocol employs a chain of all transactions for each Vault.
 This chain is a merkle-tree and each new transaction is signed by the sender.
 This way, each client can verify the history of the vault and a malicious server can not spoof transactions or files.

 ## Web of trust

-Besides the vault history, the chain can used to establish a web of trust between all invited users of the vault.
-Because the transaction of each newly added user key is signed, the added key is from then on trusted for all other participants and can thus be used to sign transactions.
+Besides the vault history, the chain can be used to establish a web of trust between all invited users of the vault.
+Because the transaction of each newly added user key is signed, the added key is from then on trusted by all other participants and can thus be used to sign transactions.

 ## Transaction types